oicr-gsi/seqware-browser/README.md

 - library_type: type of library
 - tissue_type: type of tissue the library is from
 - DonorInfo_id: reference to donor document in DonorInfo collection
+- institute: institute where the donor sample came from
+- tissue_origin: tissue where the sample originates from
+- receive_date: date when the donor sample was received
 - barcode: unique IUS tag/barcode of the sequenced library
 - WorkflowInfo_id: array of workflows associated with the library seq
+- iusswid: the ius SWID (seqware accession for the particular library seq)
 - analysis_total: total number of workflows and their statuses under their respective analysis type
+- num_workflows: number of workflows performed on this library seq

 ```
 > db.LibraryInfo.find()